quantcdn/docs/docs/integrations/wordpress.md

 ---
 id: wordpress
-title: Get started with Quant and Wordpress
+title: Get started with Quant and WordPress
-sidebar_label: Wordpress
+sidebar_label: WordPress
 ---

-Wordpress is the most popular CMS on the planet.
+WordPress is the most popular CMS on the planet.
 Quant offers a one-click solution for integration.

 ## Setup

-1. Download the Plugin from [Wordpress](https://wordpress.org/plugins/quantcdn), or install from the admin UI.
+1. Download the Plugin from [WordPress](https://wordpress.org/plugins/quantcdn), or install from the admin UI.
 2. Visit the Settings > QuantCDN admin page, and click the "Settings" tab
 3. Ensure "Enable QuantCDN integration" is enabled
 4. Set your webserver URL to the local webserver loopback address (generally http://localhost), and provide your website domain as the hostname (e.g `www.example.com`)